OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 4. Choose **Word Web Add-in**, and then choose **OK** to accept the default settings.

-Visual Studio creates a basic Word Web Add-in that you'll be able to publish as-is, without making any changes to its web project.
+Visual Studio creates a basic Word add-in that you'll be able to publish as-is, without making any changes to its web project.

 ## Step 5: Publish your Office Add-in web app to Azure